qwerty12/NFCLockscreenoffEnabler/README.md

 unlocked and the screen on.

 Licensed under the GPL v3, but if included in a project, proper credit to me is expected.

-I will release a binary when a proper Java developer will be willing to look at my code and tell me if what I've written is absolute shit.